 Lawful Neutral vs Chaotic Good

-While a Chaotic Good character’s actions are driven by their desire to do Good and to heck with the Law, a Lawful Neutral character is about as passionless as you can get.
+While a Chaotic Good character’s actions are driven by their desire to do Good regardless of what the Law says, a Lawful Neutral character is about as emotionless as you can get.

 Take a closer look at the Chaotic Good alignment in my article.